-Mr B approached HFL for a refund.
+Mr T approached HFL for a refund.
 It considered the claim under Section 75 of the Consumer Credit Act 1974 ('Section 75').
-It would not offer him a refund and said that he wasn't eligible for the 'Lifetime Guarantee' as he had not completed the required smile 'check-ins'.
+It would not offer Mr T a refund and said he wasn't eligible for aftercare under the 'Lifetime Guarantee' as he had not completed the required smile 'check-ins' or ordered retainers.

-Mr B is not happy with this and brought his complaint about the claim outcome to this service.
+Mr T is not happy with this and brought a complaint about the claim outcome to this service.
 Our investigator said that HFL had acted fairly.
-Mr B has asked for the matter to be looked at again by an ombudsman.
+Mr T has asked for the matter to be looked at again by an ombudsman.

-I issued a provisional decision which said:
+I issued a provisional finding which said: